 More recent studies into borderline personality disorder have claimed the existence of a strong link between the development of this disorder and major childhood trauma.
 Examples of such trauma include physical abuse, sexual abuse, emotional abuse, or serious domestic violence.
-Some researchers also believe that borderline personality disorder belongs to those groups of personality disorders which develop in people already suffering from complex post-traumatic stress disorder.
-The strength of the existence of a strong link between the existence of a strong link between the development of this disorder and major childhood trauma.
+Some researchers also believe that borderline personality disorder belongs to those groups of personality disorders which develop in people already suffering from complex post-traumatic stress disorder. the development of this disorder have claimed the existence of a strong link between the development of this disorder and major childhood trauma.
 Examples of such trauma include physical abuse, sexual abuse, emotional abuse, or serious domestic violence.
-The strong link between the development of this disorder and major childhood trauma.
+The development of this disorder and major childhood trauma.
 Examples of such trauma include physical abuse, sexual abuse, emotional abuse, or serious domestic violence.